Democratizing AI for Biology

 Gustaf Ahdritz is the PhD student in the Al Quraishi lab at Columbia University and one of the lead developers of OpenFold.
 He shares his thoughts in this TechCrunch piece on the value of open source and community in science, AI models and why OpenFold came about when AlphaFold2 is already out there.

 All entities are welcome to join the consortium -- corporate, non-profit, and academic.
 Members contribute financially or technically and play a key role in choosing new directions and high-priority projects.
 Please note that joining the consortium as a member is primarily directed at organizations and requires committing resources through a participation agreement.
-If you are interested in becoming a member, please fill out the form linked below and we will follow up with more details.
+If you are interested in becoming a member, please reach out to info-at-openfold.io and we will follow up with more details.

-The Consortium also benefits from support provided by different non-member organizations and individuals with aligned missions -- if you have a research idea or seek other collaboration opportunities, please reach out by filling the form linked below.
+The Consortium also benefits from support provided by different non-member organizations and individuals with aligned missions -- if you have a research idea or seek other collaboration opportunities, please reach out to info-at-openfold.io.

 OpenFold is an open source project and anyone can help contribute directly through a pull request or issue submission.